Members of other interpreter organisations

 You must not pass any information to a third party, so you comply with the Data Protection Legislation

 You must have a familiarity with any cultural norms relevant to the appointment.

 You must not accept any form of reward, in cash or otherwise, for interpreting work, other than payment we make to you

-Debonair Languages provide ID cards to interpreters that must be worn during assignment.
+Debonair Languages provide ID cards to interpreters that must be worn when attending their appointment.

-The interpreters are also asked to get their job sheets signed when they have completed the assignments to then return them to Debonair Languages to get them processed.
+The interpreters are also asked to get their job sheets signed when they have completed the appointment to then return them to Debonair Languages to get them processed.

 You are expected to always be impartial and unbiased.